Risk Assessment (RA)

 Following approval of the PSF, the full RA can be submitted.
 Property owners can submit either a Modified Generic RA (MGRA), a Tier 3 RA, or a Streamlined Tier 3 RA for their site.
 Choosing the correct RA format is dependant on the owner’s goals for the property, timeline, and available capital.

-MGRA is generally the most efficient and cost-effective approach, with an 8 week review period by the MECP.
-To be considered a MGRA, the RA must adhere to default environmental standards set by the MECP, which may be more stringent.
-A MGRA is appropriate for projects where contamination is below default standards or exhibits trace amounts above the standard concentration limits, which can easily be accessed for remediation.
+MGRA is generally the most efficient and cost-effective approach, with an 8-week review period by the MECP.
+To be considered an MGRA, the RA must adhere to default environmental standards set by the MECP, which may be more stringent.
+An MGRA is appropriate for projects where contamination is below default standards or exhibits trace amounts above the standard concentration limits, which can easily be accessed for remediation.

 Risk Management Measures